anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 Where freshness of data availability for analytics via BigQuery/BigLake is imperative at the end of data engineering pipeline, it makes sense to run the BigQuerySyncTool as part of a pipeline synchronously.
 This section covers how to.

 ### 11.1.
 Operationalizing - what's involved
 For each Hudi table you want to run analytics on in BigQuery, you need to run the BigQuerySyncTool.
 The following is a pictorial overview of a basic DAG involving one Hudi table, and shows Dataproc cluster creation and deletion just to run the tool.
-This may not be required if the pipeline already has an ephemeral Dataproc job-scoped cluster.
+This cluster may not be required if the pipeline already has an ephemeral Dataproc job-scoped cluster that can be used.

 ![README](../04-images/m04-01-11.png)
 <br><br>